digitalinteraction/alembic/src/install/ssg.md

 module.exports = function (eleventyConfig) {
   eleventyConfig.addPlugin(eleventyAlembic)

-  // TODO: notes on html comments, scripts and styles

   return // ...
 }
 ```

+- TODO: notes on html comments, scripts and styles
-TODO: more about what it does under-the-hood.
+- TODO: more about what it does under-the-hood.

 ---

 ## DIY

-Alembic provides the tools to hook it up to any static site generator or build process.
+Alembic provides the tools to hook it up to a static site generator.

 The methods you'll be interested in are: `processHtml`, `getStyles`, `getBaseStyles` and `getBaseScripts` which you can import from the "tools" script: